-Copies of the dissertation/thesis must be presented to each member of the student's Faculty Advisory Committee, and to the Academic Coordinator to serve as a public copy for review by the Horticulture Graduate Faculty and other department students and staff.
-The "public" copy should be provided in digital format to the Academic Coordinator, who will distribute it to others upon request.
+Copies of the dissertation/thesis must be presented to each member of the student's Faculty Advisory Committee.
+Additionally, provide a digital copy to the Academic Coordinator which will be shared via Sharepoint and serve as a public copy for review by the Horticulture Graduate Faculty, and other department students and staff upon request.